-Marijuana products - products that have been manufactured and contain marijuana or an extract from marijuana, including concentrated forms of marijuana and products composed of marijuana and other ingredients that are intended for use or consumption, including edible products, beverages, topical products, ointments, oils and tinctures.
+Marijuana Products - (or Cannabis Products) means Marijuana and its products, unless otherwise indicated.
+Marijuana Products includes products that have been Manufactured and contain Cannabis, Marijuana, or an extract from Cannabis or Marijuana, including concentrated forms of Marijuana and products composed of Marijuana and other ingredients that are intended for use or consumption, including Edibles, Beverages, topical products, ointments, oils and Tinctures.
+Marijuana Products includeMarijuana-infused Products (MIPs) defined in 935 CMR 500.002.